Information for HERI Survey Users During the COVID-19 Pandemic

 CIRP Freshman Survey

 UPDATE 3/26/2020: We are not able to ship TFS 2020 paper instruments at this time.
-We expect to resume delivery on April 10.
+We will reassess this possibility on June 1.
 You may still place an order for TFS 2020 administration via paper or web.

 Cancellation or Postponement